Kenneth Branagh: 2011–2020: Career expansion

-Branagh directed and starred in a film adaptation of Agatha Christie's detective novel Murder on the Orient Express (2017) as Hercule Poirot.
+Branagh started his first collaboration with Christopher Nolan portraying a Royal Navy Commander in the World War II action-thriller Dunkirk (2017), based on the British military evacuation of the French city of Dunkirk in 1940.
+Branagh starred alongside Cillian Murphy, Mark Rylance, and Tom Hardy.
+The film received critical acclaim and was nominated for eight Academy Awards including Best Picture.
+That same year Branagh directed and starred in a film adaptation of Agatha Christie's detective novel Murder on the Orient Express (2017) as Hercule Poirot.
 Production began in London in November 2016.
 Like Branagh's Hamlet in 1996, it is among the very few to use 65mm film cameras since 1970.

 In 2018, he directed the film All Is True, in which he starred as William Shakespeare.
 Branagh also directed the fantasy adventure film Artemis Fowl, which was released on Disney+ in June 2020.
+In May 2019, Branagh was cast in Christopher Nolan's Tenet (2020) in which he portrayed the villain Andrei Sator and was praised for his performance.
+Branagh acted alongside Robert Pattinson, John David Washington, and Elizabeth Debicki.